Help Me Grow Alaska is committed to the goal of universal standardized developmental screening for all of Alaska’s kids.

 If you would like to take the ASQ-3 with your children through our website, all you need to do is click on the link below.
-After you have submitted your ASQ-3 screening, it will be interpreted by our trained Care Coordinators, who will then reach back out to you with a phone call to go over the results and advise on any suggested next steps.
+After you have submitted your ASQ-3 screening, it will be interpreted by our trained Family Support Specialists, who will then reach back out to you with a phone call to go over the results and advise on any suggested next steps.

-If you would like to receive a paper copy of the ASQ-3 by mail, contact one of our care coordinators.
+If you would like to receive a paper copy of the ASQ-3 by mail, contact one of our family support specialists.

 Looking for more resources on developmental screening?
 The Center for Disease Control and Prevention (CDC) has information about developmental monitoring, screening and evaluation as well as many tools to support parents in doing developmental monitoring at home.
 Simply visit CDC Developmental Monitoring and Screening.